 Whenever possible, run on a clear, smooth, resilient, even and reasonably soft surface.

 Run with a partner when possible.
 If alone, carry identification.

 Avoid using headphones, especially if you are running on the street, so you can hear traffic and warning sounds

 Stop running if you are hurt; pushing through pain can make an injury worse, which will keep you from running for a long time.

 It’s important to stretch after running to help prevent tight muscles and injuries.

 You can lose between 6 and 12 ounces of fluid for every 20 minutes of running.
 Drink 10 to 15 ounces of fluid every 20 to 30 minutes along your route.
 Weigh yourself before and after a run.
 For every pound lost, drink 1 pint of fluid.

 Inspect your shoes after each run; if they have worn thin or are angled, purchase new shoes before your next run.

 Wondering if you're healthy enough to start exercise/running?
 Not sure how to start exercising and running safely?
-Jeffrey S. Stephenson, M.D., medical co-director of the Kentucky Derby Festival Marathon/mini-Marathon training program has the answers in this video.
+Jeffrey S. Stephenson, M.D., Primary Care Sports Medicine Specialist has the answers in this video.